jtiscione/e-paper-frame/README.md

 little different from one to the next:

 - `EPD_2in9B`: receives 2 POST requests, one with HLSB data for black and one with HLSB data for red.
 - `EPD_3in7`: receives 2 POST requests, one with HLSB data for black and dark gray vs white and light gray, and one with HLSB data for black and light gray vs white and dark gray.
-(Both are sent to th device sequentially for a 4 color result.)
+(Both are sent to the device sequentially for a 4 color result.)
 - `EPD_5in65`: receives 8 POST requests.
 They contain data for one large HMSB buffer split into 8 horizontal bands (since the Pico is too memory constrained to handle them all at once).

 POST endpoints are of the form `/block0`, `/block1`, etc. and the sequence is expected by the server.